Finding the Right Mortgage

 This is the normal interest rate that mortgage lenders charge homebuyers, and it will last as long as your mortgage or until you take out another mortgage deal.
 Changes in the interest rate may occur after a rise or fall in the base rate set by the Bank of England, but the lender chooses the rate.

 Tracker mortgages shadow another interest rate, normally the Bank of England’s base rate plus a few percentage points.
 If, for example, the base rate goes up by 0.5%, your rate will go up by the same amount.
-Usually tracker deals have a short lifespan, typically two to five years, though some lenders offer trackers which last for the life of your mortgage, or until you switch to another deal.
+Usually, tracker deals have a short lifespan, typically two to five years, though some lenders offer trackers which last for the life of your mortgage, or until you switch to another deal.
 If the rate the mortgage is tracking is low, your mortgage payments will also be low.
-Equally, if the rate that your payments is tracking increases, so too will the amount you pay each month.
+Equally, if the rate that your mortgage is tracking increases, so too will the amount you pay each month.
 Tracker mortgages are a riskier prospect and you may have to pay an early repayment charge if you want to switch before the deal ends.

 Pros: If the interest rate is low, so is your mortgage payment.